schoenemeyer/DGX-1-Fundamentals/README.md

-# DGX-1-Fundamentals  Quick User Guide
+# DGX-Fundamentals  Quick User Guide (DGX-1 and DGX-2 are similar regarding the install process)

 This quick guide is useful for clients that start working with NVIDIA DGX-1 and want to move forward as quick as possible.
 All the information below is public.
 There is also a 90sec video on youtube available for a quick overview